-All the flavors of fall come together in one easy side dish.
-Roasted butternut squash with maple pecans is a side dish that is perfect for family or holiday dinners.
+All the flavors of fall come together in this Roasted Butternut Squash with Maple Pecans.
+A very easy side dish that is perfect for seasonal family or holiday dinners.

 Where this particular recipe may be categorized as a side dish, I have to admit, I ate the whole thing as my entire dinner because I just couldn’t stop myself!
 I don’t mean the entire half, oh no, I mean the whole squash.
-Remember… zero guilt.
+It is a superfood after all.

 - 2 medium butternut squash about 2 1/2 pounds each, cut in half and seeded